Two down, one to go. That’s the current situation with B&W’s 600 Series of stereo speakers.

 Switch to Muse’s Dead Inside and the B&Ws hammer home their strong-willed sense of delivery.
 As the track drives along, every drum thwack hits with intent and purpose.
 The bass notes are deep and probing when required, the speakers reinforcing Muse’s reputation for powerful stadium rock.

 Arguably the B&Ws' biggest attraction is the way they handle vocals.
 That FST driver does a great job of presenting and communicating with the listener.
 We play Jorja Smith’s Don’t Watch Me Cry, and the 603s show just how attentive and revealing they can be.

 The number of musical elements in the track is stripped right back, and with the rise and fall of her vocal mirrored by the accompanying piano, the piece sounds intimate and emotional.
-Whether it’s the subtle echo around her voice, or the detail in the breaths between lines, the B&Ws have no problem extracting the information and telling you what’s going on.
+Whether it’s the subtle echo around her voice, or the detail in the breaths between lines, the B&W speakers have no problem extracting the information and telling you what’s going on.

 Our only slight reservation would is that the 603s don’t deliver the most relaxed of listens.
 If you prefer a balance that’s a little less forward and more easy-going, you might want to consider the Fyne Audio F501s instead.
 The B&Ws also time well, but the F501s have an even better sense of musicality.